Chisom83/Sports-Sales-Analysis/README.md

 - Young Adults
   - Focus on social media marketing (TikTok, Instagram for videos; Facebook for ads; YouTube for video & reviews and Twitter for reviews).
   - Partner with influencers to advertist the product to drive engagement.
-  - Introduce installment payment options for affordability and encourage more people who can not pay once patronize the store.
+  - Introduce installment payment options for affordability and encourage more people who can not pay once to patronize the store.
 - Youths
   - Stock more stylish & colorful sportswear to attract the youths.
   - Offer designer bikes to make cycling more appealing.